Benson brought it on!

 After becoming fully feathered and quickly demonstrating skills to survive, Benson was released into the wild.

-A Great Horned Owl baby is at DVWR along with some very young jackrabbits.
-All are doing well.
+A baby Great Horned Owl is receiving care at DVWR along with the bunnies.